Bisonai/orakl-docs/en/node-operators-guide/cli/proxy.md

 # Proxy

-The **Orakl Network Listener** state can store information about deployments to multiple proxies.
+The **Orakl Network ** state can store information about the multiple proxies.
 Proxies are can be utilized to fetch data by making requests through defined proxy configurations

 The **Orakl Network CLI** provides commands to